sheltermanager/asm3/doc/manual/wordkeys.rst

 Payment Keys
 ------------

-The same rules apply as for vaccinations and medical records but for accessing payments.
+If you are creating a document from the animal or person records, then the same rules apply as for vaccinations and medical records when accessing payments. payments.
 The Recent keyword looks for payments that have been received.

+However, if you create an invoice/receipt document from the payment tab of a person or animal record, you can select multiple payments before creating the document and access the information by suffixing a number to the end of the keys listed below (eg: PaymentType1, PaymentComments2)

 The fields are:

 ReceiptNum
     If you issue receipts for donations, the receipt number